Missing in action: How Eritrean football was deflated at home and abroad

 ‘We need changes’

-In an attempt to reduce defections, the Eritrean National Football Federation began recruiting European-born footballers of Eritrean parentage, eligible for the Red Sea Camels under FIFA regulations, in 2017.
+In an attempt to reduce desertions, the Eritrean National Football Federation began recruiting European-born footballers of Eritrean parentage, eligible for the Red Sea Camels under FIFA regulations, in 2017.
 For Daniel, this meant shuttling between Asmara and various European cities to scour for talent.

 His efforts led to Swedish-born former MLS League midfielder Mohammed Saeid joining the team.
 Striker Tedros “Golgol” Mebrahtu, a former Australian youth international who was plying his trade in the Czech topflight when recruited, also followed.